Schanulleke

-Schanulleke is a Flemish comic book character, also known as Schabolleke with an 'o', who originated in the Belgian comics series Suske en Wiske.
+Schanulleke is a Flemish comic book character, originally named 'Schalulleke' and then 'Schabolleke', who originated in the Belgian comics series Suske en Wiske.
 In the series she is Wiske's beloved rag doll.
 Between 1986 and 1993 Schanulleke received her own spin-off series.
 The character's name in English is Molly, Sawdust or Muffin.

 History

 Schanulleke was introduced in the very first panel of Suske en Wiske, along with her owner Wiske, namely in the album Rikki en Wiske in Chocowakije (1945).
 Her original name was "Schalulleke", later changed into "Schabolleke" for publication in the Netherlands, both Flemish dialect expressions for a scallion.
-When it was later decided to use one translation for both the Netherlands and Flanders her name was changed again from "Schalulleke" to "Schanulleke", because the word "lul" is Dutch slang for "penis".
+When it was later decided to use one translation for both the Netherlands and Flanders her name was changed again from "Schalulleke" to "Schanulleke".
+Guido Lauwaert, who worked at Standaard Uitgeverij, wrote in a 2018 memoir that the editor of the publishing house, Maarten van Nierop, changed the name to "Schabolleke" since the former name contained the word "lul" (Dutch-language slang for penis).
+According to Lauwaert, the slang was not an everyday word in Flanders during the 1970s, however van Nierop altered the name to appeal to the Dutch market.
 The name change became official in the Suske en Wiske story "De Schone Slaper" ("Sleeping Beau") (1965).